 The French subsidiary, Venture Weir S.A. was formed in 1921 as an oil trading and bunkering service company in France and francophone North Africa.
 This company later moved into the cargo liner service to and from West Africa and this operation is discussed later.

-The Lago Shipping Company, yet another Weir subsidiary, was formed in 1924 to operate shallow-draft twin-screw tankers out of Lake Maracaibo, Venezuela, to a new refinery on Aruba in the Dutch West Indies which was also one of the Weir interests.
+The Lago Shipping Company, yet another Weir subsidiary, was formed in 1924, and registered in Canada, to operate shallow-draft twin-screw tankers out of Lake Maracaibo, Venezuela, to a new refinery on Aruba in the Dutch West Indies which was also one of the Weir interests.
 Altogether, 21 steam tankers were built by Harland & Wolff, also in Belfast.
 These were built between 1925 and 1931 and were named:

 - "Invercaibo" (1925 - 1936), "Inverlago" (1925 - 1936), "Inverosa" (1925 - 1936), "Inveruba" (1925 - 1936)

 - "San Nicolas" ((1926 - 1936), "Ambrosio" (1926 - 1936), "Icotea" (1927 - 1936)

 - "Lagunilla" (1927 - 1936), "La Salina" (1927 - 1936), "San Carlos" (1927 - 1936), "Sabaneta" (1927 -1936), "Oranjestad" (1927 - 1936)